axxia/meta-axxia/README.md

 5. Clone Yocto Virtualization Layer which provides packages for virtualization such as Linux Container Support (lxc).

+   $ cd $YOCTO
    $ git clone git://git.yoctoproject.org/meta-virtualization
-   $ cd $YOCTO/poky
    $ cd meta-virtualization
    $ git checkout rocko

-6. Clone the Intel meta layer.
-This provides Intel hardware support metadata which are inherited in axxiax86-64 BSP.

-   $ cd $YOCTO/poky
-   $ git clone git://git.yoctoproject.org/meta-intel
-   $ cd meta-intel
-   $ git checkout rocko

-7. Create the build directory.
+6. Create the build directory.
 The name is optional and will default to 'build', however it helps to choose a name to match the board type.
 For example, we will use axxia.

    $ cd $YOCTO
-   $ source poky/meta-axxia/axxia-env
+   $ source meta-axxia/axxia-env
-   $ source poky/oe-init-build-env axxia
+   $ source poky/oe-init-build-env axxia-build

-8. Edit the conf/bblayers.conf file
+7. Check the conf/bblayers.conf file and edit if necessary.

-   $ pwd (you should be at $YOCTO/axxia)
+   $ pwd (you should be at $YOCTO/axxia-build)
    $ vi conf/bblayers.conf

-Edit BBLAYERS variable as follows.
-Replace references to $YOCTO below with the actual value you provided in step 1.
+BBLAYERS variable should have the following content (references to $YOCTO below shoud be replaced with the actual value you provided in step 1).

    BBLAYERS ?= " \
             $YOCTO/poky/meta \
             $YOCTO/poky/meta-poky \
-            $YOCTO/poky/meta-openembedded/meta-oe \
-            $YOCTO/poky/meta-openembedded/meta-python \
+            $YOCTO/meta-openembedded/meta-oe \
-            $YOCTO/poky/meta-openembedded/meta-networking \
+            $YOCTO/meta-openembedded/meta-networking \
-            $YOCTO/poky/meta-virtualization \
+            $YOCTO/meta-openembedded/meta-python \
-            $YOCTO/poky/meta-intel \
+            $YOCTO/meta-virtualization \
-            $YOCTO/poky/meta-axxia \
+            $YOCTO/meta-axxia \
             "

-9. Edit the conf/local.conf file:
+8. Check the conf/local.conf file and edit if necessary.

    $ vi conf/local.conf

-9.1 Set distribution configuration to have all Axxia specific features.
+8.1 Set distribution configuration to have all Axxia specific features.

     DISTRO = "axxia"

-9.2 Depending on your processor, set these two options that control
+8.2 Depending on your processor, set these two options that control
     how much parallelism BitBake should use:

   BB_NUMBER_THREADS = "12"
   PARALLEL_MAKE = "-j 12"

-9.3 Select a specific machine to target the build with:
+8.3 Select a specific machine to target the build with:

     NOTE: Machines are divided by architecture.
 By building Linux for axxiaarm machine (e.g.), you will build binaries for all available